jpedro/jpedro.github.io/.posts/scrum.md

 (that ties directly to development time), that manifesto is meaningless.
 Wishful thinking.

-So Scrum comes in as a way to get workers to estimate and commit to deadlines and of course, track progress.
+So Scrum saves the day as a way to get workers to estimate and commit to deadlines and of course, track progress.
 This is, obviously, important.

-And Scrum even allows developers to estimate themselves.
+Scrum amkes a concession: it even allows developers to estimate themselves.
 And most of the time they fail their own generous estimations.
-The gal!
+Slackers!

 ## The fails